excon/excon/README.md

 ## HTTPS/SSL Issues

-By default excon will try to verify peer certificates when using SSL for HTTPS.
+By default excon will try to verify peer certificates when using HTTPS.
 Unfortunately on some operating systems the defaults will not work.
-This will likely manifest itself as something like `Excon::Errors::SocketError: SSL_connect returned=1 ...`
+This will likely manifest itself as something like `Excon::Errors::CertificateError: SSL_connect returned=1 ...`

 If you have the misfortune of running into this problem you have a couple options.
 If you have certificates but they aren't being auto-discovered, you can specify the path to your certificates: